 It was amazing to me how quickly and easily the thoughts flowed onto the screen, and I realized that I had a lot of insights and original ideas when I was alone, free from the pressure of the classroom environment.
 I developed the habit of composing a thoughtful email after each class, which Professor Simon would carefully read and respond to with some ideas of her own.
 The exchange of ideas and dialogue was rewarding, and it made me realize that I had a lot to contribute, even if I wasn’t the biggest talker or the fastest debater.

-How Teachers Can Make Participation More Comfortable for Introverts
+How to Make Participation More Comfortable for Introverts

 I remain grateful to my sensitive and innovative writing professor, who recognized my introversion, accepted it, and found another way for me to share my voice.